 Two turnouts that can divert a train on and off of a short parallel track is a siding.
 To introduce your child to switching, start by adding a siding to your child's continuous loop layout.
 In the real world, sidings are used for parking a train briefly so that another train can pass.
 This would be a good next step in your child's model railroading.

-Turnouts are the most expensive track pieces in model railroading, inspire if they can be switched electrically by remote control.
+Turnouts are the most expensive track pieces in model railroading, as they can be switched electrically by remote control.
 Just be aware that remote-controlled turnouts require additional wiring connections.
 This may be another educational opportunity for your child.

 08 of 11